Fifth-generation fighter: China

+China has two stealth fighter aircraft, Chengdu J-20 and Shenyang J-35, both classified as fifth-generation fighter by United States Department of Defense and Defense Intelligence Agency.

 By the late 1990s, several Chinese fifth-generation fighter programs, grouped under the program codename J-XX or XXJ, were identified by western intelligence sources.
 PLAAF officials have confirmed the existence of such a program, which they estimated would enter service between 2017 and 2019.
 By late 2010, two prototypes of the Chengdu J-20 had been constructed and were undergoing high-speed taxi trials.
 The J-20 made its first flight on 11 January 2011.
 On 26 December 2015, a new J-20 with serial number 2101 was seen leaving its Chengdu Aviation Corporation factory.
 It is believed to be the first of the low rate initial production (LRIP) aircraft.
 2101 conducted its maiden flight on 18 January 2016.

-The J-20 officially entered service in September 2017 and the PLAAF began inducting J-20s into combat units in February 2018.
+The J-20 officially entered training unit service in March 2017, becoming the first operational stealth fighter outside of the United States and in Asia.
+The J-20 underwent testing and exercises in late 2017, and was inducted into PLAAF combat units in 2018.

 Another stealth fighter design from SAC started to circulate on the internet in September 2011.
 In June 2012, photos about a possible prototype of F-60 being transferred on highway began to emerge on the internet.
 This aircraft was named Shenyang FC-31 later, and made its maiden flight on 31 October 2012.
+Serial production version of the FC-31 was dubbed as Shenyang J-35.

+On 3 September 2025, China officially debuted Shenyang J-35A for the People's Liberation Army Air Force (PLAAF) and Shenyang J-35 for People's Liberation Army Navy (PLAN), while PLAAF also received the upgraded Chengdu J-20A and J-20S variants, as reported by Chinese state media China Daily.